CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - (No changes in this update)

 ## 5. Planned Features / Future Work
-- (No changes in this update, "How to Play" Markdown rendering note refers to the current setup)
+- (No changes in this update)

 ## 6. Design Decisions and Constraints
 - (No changes in this update)

 ## 7. Open Questions / Assumptions
--   **"How to Play" Content Strategy:** The current implementation displays the *structure* from `Rotb_rulebook_dropdown_structure.md`.
-If the intent is to use this file for structure but pull detailed content from `Riddle_of_the_Beast_Rulebook.md`, the parsing logic needs a significant overhaul.
+- The "How to Play" page now attempts a more sophisticated merge of structure from one file and content from another.
+The robustness of heading matching and content extraction from the main rulebook will depend on consistent formatting.

 ## 8. Data Structures of the App
 - (No changes in this update)